datacentred/datacentred-runonce/README.md

 datacentred-runonce
 ===================

-Utility class for handling exec's in  puppet
+Utility define for handling exec's in  puppet